1. How do I contact your office?

 Being a Member of Congress is truly an honor.
 As a citizen legislator, I enjoy representing the people of Indiana's Eighth Congressional District.
 It is a privilege to travel throughout the district and learn what issues affect Hoosiers and their everyday lives.
 Although the schedule and constant travel can be demanding, I enjoy meeting with constituents and I am proud to serve my fellow Hoosiers.

 The biggest similarity is that I still get the opportunity to help people every day.
-Just as a surgeon, I help diagnose problems and work towards solutions that will improve people’s lives.
+Just like my time as a practicing surgeon, I help diagnose problems and work towards solutions that will improve people’s lives.

 I receive the same benefits as the other 2.8 million federal employees.
 I receive my health insurance through an Affordable Care Act exchange like millions of other Americans.
 Additionally, I must pay Social Security and Medicare taxes like all other wage earners.
 Members receive retirement benefits through the Federal Employees Retirement System.
 However, Members are not eligible to receive retirement benefits unless they are a federal employee for 5 years and have reached the age of 62, or have 20 years of service and have reached the age of 50.
 It is not factual that Members of Congress receive their full salary when they retire.

-I am a member of the Committees on Energy and Commerce where I serve on the Health, Oversight and Investigations, and Environment and Economy Subcommittees.
+I am a member of the Committee on Energy and Commerce where I serve on the Subcommittees on Health, Energy, and Consumer Protection and Commerce.